 02 of 06

 Help a Farmer

 A rocky field isn't desirable if you're a farmer.
 So, find a farmer, and offer to help remove rocks from his fields.
 If you're lucky, he may already have a pile of rocks at the edge of the field just waiting to be hauled away.

 Know of a big road construction project that involves lots of blasting?
 Put in a call to the job foreman, and you may have your source for free rocks.
 Just don't bother them at the job site, where your presence could be both a distraction and a safety hazard.

 04 of 06

 Rockhounding is the hobby of searching for and collecting rocks, and while it's not allowed in National Parks, it is allowed in most National Forests and on most properties managed by the Bureau of Land Management.
 You can collect up to 250 pounds of rock a day in Utah without a permit.
 Now, that's a lot of free rockContinue to 5 of 6 below.

 05 of 06

 Curb Shop for It

-When homeowners' dive into their yard work in the spring, lots of good stuff gets hauled to the curb – including rocks.
+When homeowners' dive into their yard work and garden design in the spring, lots of good stuff gets hauled to the curb – including rocks.
 Take a Sunday drive, and you may just find some beautiful rocks to add to your garden.